Skip to content

 Immutable Database

-The idea behind an immutable database is, that the whole database content at a point in time acts like one big immutable value.
-The database itself evolves over time by transitioning database values through transactions.
-The time is modelled explicitly, assigning each database value a value t which increases monotonously.
+The core concept behind Blaze's database is immutability.
+The entire database at a specific point in time is treated as a single, immutable value.
+The database evolves over time by transitioning from one immutable value to the next through transactions.
+Time is modeled explicitly, with each database value being assigned a logical timestamp t that increases monotonically.

 +-------------+ +-------------+